 Reza feels that traditional “Dojo” sparring as practiced in many martial arts schools is not suitable for learning street self defence.
 Reza said the army never trains that way for real combat.

-Ray teaches the classical wing Chun art, while Reza teaches what is needed to really apply Wing Chun to actual combat against people who know how to fight.
+We initially teach the classical Wing Chun art, but as students progress, Reza teaches what is needed to really apply Wing Chun in actual combat against people who know how to fight.